Why Mediation? What Does it Involve?

 ◘ Speed: Mediating a family law matter is typically much faster than taking a case through the court system.

-◘ Good for Kids: Decades of research has shown the negative longterm effects that divorce has on children.
+◘ Good for Kids: Decades of research have shown the negative longterm effects that divorce has on children.
 A long and drawn-out custody battle will possibly harm your children.
 Through mediation, children benefit as parents resolve their differences in a cooperative manner.

 ◘ CONFIDENTIALITY: The mediation process is confidential with no public record of what goes on in your sessions, unlike litigation.
-Because everything that occurs within the mediation remains privileged and confidential, the parties cannot refer to what occurred or was said during mediation in the future.
+Because everything that occurs within the mediation remains privileged and confidential, the parties cannot refer to what occurred or be said during mediation in the future.
 Contrast this with divorce litigation where parties file pleadings in the public file and make allegations against each other in open court.

 ◘ Your Schedule: Mediation sessions are determined by the parties and thus are held when convenient for them.
 Thus you don’t need to miss work or other activities as you would in litigation where you’re at the mercy of the court’s busy calendar.